dannyhope/uxbrighton/2017/sponsor-pack.md

 * Logo and link on the conference website
 * Logo displayed on screen during breaks
-* Mentions via our social media channels
+* Mentions via our social media channels (Twitter: 4800+ followers, mailing list: 1500+, Slack: 340+, Linked In and Facebook)

 *Choose one of:*